WHAT IS WESTERN CIVILIZATION?

 become the most violent and brutal dictatorship the world had ever seen.

-means the rule of law.
-Socialism
+A republic means the rule of

-to war and horror.
+socialism always leads to war and horror.

 The Romans decided to exterminate all the Hebrews because they did not